ggrangel/scripts/archinstall/README.md

 systemctl enable NetworkManager
 ```

-- note that the first command manually turns on the Network Manager but the second command makes it auto on boot
+note that the first command manually turns on the Network Manager but the second command makes it auto on boot

 ## Clone my projects

-- Install git: `pacman -Sy git`

-- Clone the scripts and the dotfiles projects
+Clone the scripts and the dotfiles projects

 ```shell
 git clone https://github.com/ggrangel/scripts.git